Veteran worker in an Iron Bound Safety jacket overlooking a steel fabrication shop

 Built to be used hard

-Cordura at wear points on apparel.
-Aluminum buckles instead of plastic.
-Sealed seams, water-tight pumps, and tamper-evident lids on consumables.
-If a component can fail before the product is done, we replace it.
+Cordura at the wear points.
+Aluminum buckles where plastic would crack.
+Sealed seams, water-tight pumps, tamper-evident lids.
+If a part gives out before the product does, we swap it out.

 03